yamanakah/yamanakah.github.io/_posts/2020-08-12-jekyll-page.md

 -----
 >
-> This blog post will be updated preiodically and improved upon.
+> This blog post will be updated and improved on periodically.
->
-> Any feedback is greatly appreciated.
 >
 > Author: Hyoson Yamanaka